ibm-client-engineering-nl/maximo-bob-labs/docs/ibm-bob/ide-scavenger-hunt.md

 ### Challenge 2A — Edit a file

-1. In the Explorer, click `scavenger-notes.md` to open it in the Editor.
+1. Copy the following content and paste it into the Editor tab named `scavenger-notes.md`:
-2. Type the following content:

 ```markdown
 # Scavenger Hunt Progress